Vargasavour Recipes

 1. In a large bowl, mix sugar, salt, flour, cocoa powder, baking powder, and baking soda.

-2. In a separate large bowl, mash the ripe bananas with a fork until smooth, then add egg, oil, and vanilla and whisk until combined.
+2. In a separate large bowl, mash the ripe bananas with a fork until smooth, then add the egg, oil, and vanilla and whisk until combined.

 3. Stir the dry ingredients into the wet mixture with a spatula until just combined.